What is Tailgating or Piggybacking in Security & Access Control?

 It’s no secret that access control is vital to workplace safety, however, the act of “tailgating” or “piggybacking” is by far one of the most common security issues felt across industries.

-Tailgating Access Control
+What is Tailgating Access Control?

-Tailgating involves an unauthorized individual who enters a facility by slipping in behind someone with authorized access.
-This can be casual or pre-meditated, but both are equally compromising to a building’s security.
 Tailgating usually occurs when an unauthorized person slips in through a door before it closes; there are two types of tailgating access control security to consider: the first is casual tailgating, and the second is pre-meditated or deliberate tailgating.

 Adversely, Piggybacking occurs when an authorized person allows someone to follow them through a door to a secure area.
 The term piggybacking is used to identify a situation where an authorized individual willingly enables an unauthorized individual to follow them through a secure checkpoint within a building’s physical infrastructure.